 My 11 yr old daughter is just finishing hers now.
 She’s had it for a 3 years.
 It has been brilliant, her teeth are perfect now.
 It has cost us about $3000 I think.
 It’s cheaper the younger you start.
 We are on the Gold Coast.

 Generally, they have to wear them for an hr. a day and at night when they sleep.
 You have to make sure they wear them, which can be the hardest part.
 I know of 4 other kids that have used them, all with very positive results. – Jellygems

 DD finished 4 years of orthodontic work last year and her teeth are amazing.
 No extractions needed and less than a year of actual braces. – Coffeegirl

 My son used the T4K Stage 1 and had remarkable improvement.
 His teeth that were extremely overcrowded ended up almost straight and that was without him being very vigilant in using it. – BlindedByTheLight

 Learn More About Myobrace® Treatment in Burtonsville

-Dr. Gary Adams is a natural holistic dentist at Maryland Holistic Dentist in Burtonsville.
-His biological dental practice focuses on providing a safe, clean, and healthy environment to provide holistic dentistry to its patients.
-We are a metal-free, mercury-free and fluoride-free dental office.
+Dr. Gary Adams is a holistic dentist in Burtonsville.
+His biological practice focuses on providing a safe, clean, and healthy environment for patients.
+The practice is a metal-free, mercury-free and fluoride-free dental office.
 All of our holistic dental services seek to not only improve the health and beauty of our patients’ teeth but also improve overall health.